maxwase/abstract-getters/README.md

 It can be useful when designing an interface, which accepts a large struct with a lot of fields, when in reality it would only need a couple.
 Using these getters, you can design refactor-proof APIs!
 It's also possible to give users opportunities to define their own types instead of requiring them to implement yet another trait that *you* would need to maintain.
+It's always easier to define a module/struct alias rather than have duplicated fields!

 ```rust
 use abstract_getters::{Field, Get};